neelamgehlot/Mancala-Game-Playing-Agent/README.md

 * Line-3 gives you the number of stones in player-2’s mancala.
 * Line-4 gives you the number of stones in player-1’s mancala.

+###Steps to run:

+1. Go to the folder where you have clone the repository.
+2. The format for input.txt is specified above.
+3. Type in terminal "javac Mancala.java input.txt" without quotes.
+3. Then type in terminal "java Mancala" wihout quotes.
+4.